 Just outside the Pantheon is a good café called Le Comptoir du Pantheon where I had a really good value and delicious breakfast as my hotel was around the corner, sometimes having breakfast other than at the hotel is better value and more enjoyable unless you’re staying in a five* deluxe hotel.
-On the Île de la Cité, one of Paris’ islands which is about 5 minutes from the Hotel D’Aubusson and right round the corner from the Notre Dame Cathedral is a charming little street called Rue Chanoinesse, wondering off the beaten track is how I made many of my favourite discoveries, don’t miss the Au Vieux Paris dArcole, a stunning little café with beautiful wisteria covering the cafe in the spring and summer, it’s one Paris’ most instagrammable spots.
+On the Île de la Cité, one of Paris’ islands which is about 15 minutes from the Hotel D’Aubusson and right round the corner from the Notre Dame Cathedral is a charming little street called Rue Chanoinesse, wondering off the beaten track is how I made many of my favourite discoveries, don’t miss the Au Vieux Paris dArcole, a stunning little café with beautiful wisteria covering the cafe in the spring and summer, it’s one Paris’ most instagrammable spots.
 Getting a table outside is so difficult so go early and if not, be sure to take some photos.
 A few minutes from the Saint-Germain on the Île de la Cité is another church, The Sainte-Chapelle, or “Holy Chapel”, a royal chapel in the Gothic style as with many of Paris’ historical cathedrals and churches and is located within the medieval Palais de la Cité, the residence of the Kings of France until the 14th century.
 Construction began some time after 1238.